connexcs/docs/docs/customer-portal/cp-authentication.md

 ## IP Authentication
 When you enable **IP Authentication**, you associate the IP of a customer switch to their account.
 This adds a security layer by ensuring the calls come from a trusted source.

-!!! **Error:** "Newly added IP immediately marked as Blocked under IP Authentication"-
+!!! error "Newly added IP immediately marked as Blocked under IP Authentication"
     This occurs as a result of call requests being sent from the new IP before it had been authorised.
 As a result, ConnexCS fraud detection blocked the unauthorized IP in the firewall.
 You can't complete attempted calls from this IP.

 To resolve the blocked IP,